 - Ontario Rent-Geared-to-Income (RGI) housing assistance, and

-- Government of Canada benefits, including the Child Tax Benefit.
+- Government of Canada benefits, including Child Benefits.

 But, you have a legal obligation to inform ODSP/OW and your RGI housing provider if you or anyone in your benefit unit starts an RDSP or has an RDSP

 The Government of Canada can provide bonds and grants to RDSP beneficiaries who are under 50 years of age (up to the calendar year that you turn 49 years of age).
-It may be possible to “carry forward” to “catch up” on RDSP bonds, grants and contributions for past years, but you must apply by the end of the calendar year in which you turn 49 years of age.
+It may be possible to “carry forward” to “catch up” on RDSP bonds, grants and contributions for past years, but you must apply before the end of the calendar year in which you turn 49 years of age.
+It is a good idea to get financial planning advice about the RDSP and about “carry forward” possibilities.

-If your RDSP includes government grants and bonds, all of the money must remain in your RDSP for at least 10 years after the most recent bond/grant payment.
-If you take money out before the 10 years have passed, the grants and bonds received in the last 10 years will have to be paid back.
-There is an exception to the 10 year bond/grant repayment rule if a medical doctor certifies that you have five or less years to live.
+If your RDSP includes government grants and bonds received in the last 10 years, all of the money must remain in your RDSP for at least 10 years after the most recent bond/grant was received.
+If you take money out before the 10 years have passed, some or all of the bong/grant money received in the last 10 years will be repaid to the government.
+There is an exception to the 10 year bond/grant repayment rule if a medical doctor certifies that you have a shortened life expectancy (five years or less).
+There are other rules and limits that may apply to the amount of money that you can take out of your RDSP and when you can take money out.
+The rules about taking money out of an RDSP are very complicated so it is important to get legal and financial-planning advice.

 RDSPs are partly “tax-deferred” savings plans.
-You only have to pay tax on any government bonds/grants and any interest/income earned by your RDSP, and only when you take money out of your RDSP.
+You only have to pay tax when you take money out of your RDSP and you only pay tax on any government bonds/grants and any interest/income earned by your RDSP.
 The tax will be at your tax rate for the year that you take the money out.
-The money that you contribute to your RDSP would have already been taxed before you contributed the money to your RDSP so it is not taxed when you take money out.
+The money that you contribute to your RDSP is not taxed when you take money out because it would have already been taxed before you contributed the money to your RDSP.

 Many financial institutions, like banks and credit unions, offer RDSPs.
-You choose the financial institution for your RDSP, and it is important to be careful in choosing.
+You choose the financial institution for your RDSP.
+It is important to be careful in choosing.
 Some financial institutions may charge fees.
-Also, there are different types of options and investments.
+Also, there are different types of RDSP options and investments.
+Some financial institutions may limit the types of payments from an RDSP.

-The rules about RDSPs are complicated, so it is a good idea to get legal advice.
-If you are living with HIV and have questions about RDSPs, please call us for advice.
+The rules about RDSPs are complicated, so it is a good idea to get legal and financial planning advice.
+Please see Getting legal help below.

 Registered Retirement Savings Plans (RRSPs)

 You will need a Social Insurance Number (SIN) for you and for your child if you want to open an RESP.
 You will also need to choose an RESP provider.
-It is important to be very careful to choose the right type of RESP and the right RESP provider.
+It is important to be very careful when you choose the type of RESP and the RESP provider.
 Some providers charge fees.
-Also, there are a lot of rules about RESPs and you do not want to lose the money you invest.
+Also, there are a lot of rules about RESPs and you do not want to lose money you invest.

 An RESP will not affect your Ontario Disability Support Program (ODSP) and Ontario Works (OW) benefits, but you must tell ODSP/OW if you or your child start or have an RESP.